Services we offer

 - ONE COPY MUST BE OFFSITE (for example – cloud storage)

-Business compliance can require very specific lengths of time that data must be kept for and in some industries, that even older versions of files that have since been deleted must be recoverable.
+Business compliance can require very specific lengths of time that data must be kept for.
+In some professions, even older versions of files that have since been deleted must be recoverable.
 This is where a clear and proven backup methodology and practice has to be provisioned.

-ITGUY can walk you through different backup scenarios and options, helping to identify what you need to do in order to give you a robust strategy using a mix of onsite and offsite storage and as well as testing that your data is retrievable.
+ITGUY can walk you through different backup scenarios and options, helping to identify what you need to do in order to give you a robust strategy using a mix of onsite and offsite storage.
+Testing that your data is retrievable must be part of this process.
 We want your data to be safe and your business to be able to work, even in a disaster scenario.
 Let ITGUY help you to plan for the worst, not just hope it never happens.